timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 09-DEFENSE BUDGET MATTERS/CHAPTER 09-DEFENSE BUDGET MATTERS.md

   * (4) The Commandant of the Marine Corps.

+  * (5) The Chief of Space Operations.

-  * (5) The commanders of the combatant commands established under section 161 of this title.
+  * (6) The commanders of the combatant commands established under section 161 of this title.

+  * (7) The Chief of the National Guard Bureau in the role assigned to that position in section 10502(c)(1) of this title.

 * (c) ELEMENTS.—